Fostering

 Do you have:

-• Some experience of cats?
+• Some experience with cats?

 • Flexibility with your time and availability?